GoogleCloudPlatform/community/tutorials/gke-filestore-dynamic-provisioning/index.md

 Press Ctrl-C when the database pod's status changes to Running.

-The PostgreSQL Helm chart creates an 8GB persistent volume claim on Cloud Filestore and mounts it at `/var/lib/postgresql/data/pgdata` in the database pod.
+The PostgreSQL Helm chart creates an 8GB persistent volume claim on Filestore and mounts it at `/var/lib/postgresql/data/pgdata` in the database pod.

-## Verify Cloud Filestore volume directory creation
+## Verify Filestore volume directory creation

-To verify that the PostgreSQL database files were actually created on the Cloud Filestore managed storage you will create a small Compute Engine instance, mount the Cloud Filestore volume on that instance, and inspect the directory structure to see that the database files are present.
+To verify that the PostgreSQL database files were actually created on the Filestore managed storage you will create a small Compute Engine instance, mount the Filestore volume on that instance, and inspect the directory structure to see that the database files are present.

 1. Create an `f1-micro` Compute Engine instance